-The doctors at Adobe Animal Hospital do not perform advanced dental procedures (i.e. root canals, orthodontics, advanced oral surgery, etc.), but we work closely with Arizona Veterinary Dental Specialists for any advanced dental care, and are happy to offer you and your pet a referral!
+Our veterinarians do not perform advanced dental procedures (i.e. root canals, orthodontics, advanced oral surgery, etc.), but we work closely with Arizona Veterinary Dental Specialists for any advanced dental care, and are happy to offer you and your pet a referral.

 Please note that Adobe Animal Hospital does not recommend or condone non-anesthetic dentals.
 These procedures are purely cosmetic and can cause harm to your pet and their teeth.
 For more information on the dangers of non-anesthetic dentistry, please click HERE